yoyodyne-research/lejeudelamort/README.md

 https://github.com/yoyodyne-research/gameofdeath

 You need Python 3.7 or later for the Bela to get the correct `asyncio`.
-Say you put that Python at /opt/python .
+Say you put that Python 3.9 at /opt/python3.9 .

-    virtualenv -p /opt/python/bin/python3 venv
+    /opt/python/bin/python3.9 -m venv venv
     . venv/bin/activate
     pip3 install -r requirements.txt